pointstablecoin/point/doc/dnsseed-policy.md

 Point Core attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
-As such, DNS seeds must be run by entities which have some minimum level of trust within The Merge community.
+As such, DNS seeds must be run by entities which have some minimum level of trust within The Point community.

 Other implementations of POINT software may also use the same seeds and may be more exposed.
 In light of this exposure this